Mental Health Law

 Under the Mental Health Act 1983, the authorities have the powers to prescribe treatment for individuals judged to be mentally disordered.
 They can also be detained in hospital against their will.

 However, you can seek legal advice and assistance in relation to such orders.
-You should ensure you select a solicitor who is a member of the Mental Health Review Tribunal Panel who will be familiar with this type of specialist work.
+You should ensure you select a solicitor who is a member of the Law Society's Mental Health Panel who will be familiar with this type of specialist work.

 Our Mental Health Department offers advice and guidance to people who are detained under Mental Health Act and subject to community-based orders such as CTOs and Guardianship

 We advise on all aspects of Mental Health Law to patients and their relatives including:

 - Legal representation at the First-Tier Tribunal (Mental Health)

 - Attendance at Hospital Managers Hearings

 - Attendance at Section 117 and CPA meetings

 - Medication and treatment issues